stackbit-projects/superb-aluminum-91875/content/pages/blog/user-journey-mapping.md

   aliquet rhoncus sed, hendrerit vel odio.
 excerpt: >-
   Enjoy your berry selection on top of a rich, creamy cheesecake that will leave everyone wanting "just one more slice."
-Works with strawberries, blueberries, or raspberries.
+Replace strawberries, blueberries, or raspberries.
 author: content/data/authors/jane-doe.yaml
 date: '2019-03-27'
 thumb_image: images/pexels-suzy-hazelwood-1126359.jpg